livewire/livewire/docs/events.md

 }
 ```

-Now, the above component is both dispatching and listening for `post-created` on itself.

-## Dispatching events from Blade Templates
+## Dispatching events from Blade templates

 You can dispatch events directly from your Blade templates using the `$dispatch` JavaScript function.
 This is useful when you want to trigger an event from a user interaction, such as a button click: